paarthjindal/osn_mp1/README.md

 - i am assuming that hop .. | wc wont change the directory just like a normal terminal works

+- i am assumign that when i am doing i-o redirection for background process , the line background process started : pid wont be shown in the terminal , instead it will be shown in the file

+echo hi >mehul.txt & | wc
+Invalid use of pipe
+<paarth@Paarthjindal:~> Process 'echo hi ' with PID 1489010 ended normally with exit status 0

+<paarth@Paarthjindal:~> cat mehul.txt
+Background process started: PID 1489010 hi
 Chat gpt ai link
 https://chatgpt.com/c/97fa0cdb-2968-41bc-924e-22156c1bcb73